cse110-sp24-group14/test-mysql/README.md

 - Make sure docker is running in the background. `docker -v` should return a version number
 - Run `bash docker-init.sh <container-name>`with the specific container name.
 The name should not matter.
 You may get some warnings but no errors
 - Run `npm install` to install all necessary packages
 - Run `node server.js` to start the server.
-This creates an HTTP server that allows our frontend to talk to our backend
+This creates an HTTP server that allows our frontend to talk to our backend.
+Don't use live server (this also means that you need to restard the server to view any changes...you may want to prototype without a db connection just using live server)
 - To remove the container, run `docker-remove.sh <container-name>`.
 Container names can be found with `docker ps -a`

 ## Viewing the database